terrainoob/cave_lords/README.md

 - test the game and create bug tickets if you break something!
 - suggest improvements to the game or the code.
 Throw an enhancement ticket in!
-- pick a ticket and fix it with a PR you freakin' genius!
+- pick a ticket and fix it with a PR you freakin' genius! (make sure you branch from "develop")
 - join me on the live stream on YouTube or Twitch every Tuesday at 3pm EST and be part of the discussion!
 Snarky comments, sarcasm and Dad Jokes are welcome!
 - join me on [Discord](https://discord.gg/d9xWFjBraq) and hang out in the cave-lords-pond!
 - follow me on [Twitter](https://twitter.com/duckiedevshow) cause it makes me feel loved!